There is SO much value in getting off the beaten path in Prague.

 - Discovering all the extremely cool architecture, churches, parks, and landmarks that Prague is filled with.

 - Contributing to the local economy outside of the center.
-We really can’t emphasize enough how important it is for visitors to spend their money outside the biggest tourist zones.
+We really can’t emphasize enough how important it is for visitors to spend their money outside the biggest tourist zones, and away from the biggest Prague attractions.
 As visitors in a foreign city we have to be aware that we are essentially helping to take the central portions of that city away from the locals who live and work there.
 Just as Times Square no longer truly belongs to New Yorkers so does Prague’s Old Town cater to mainly tourists.
 Spending money outside of the center helps distribute some of the wealth directly to locals.
 If you want to know why we think this is important check out our article on responsible tourism.

 There are, of course, many places that we will be leaving out due to space constraints, or because we ourselves have yet to discover them.
-Which is why we urge anyone visiting to stray down a less traveled street, explore what is around the furthest corner, and to uncover the lesser known treasures of Prague.
+Which is why we urge anyone visiting to stray down a less traveled street, explore what is around the furthest corner, and to get off the beaten path in Prague.

 Getting off the Beaten Path in Prague

 Situated on a large hill overlooking the city in the neighborhood of Vinohrady, this park was our number one go-to spot on nice weekday evenings.
-Catch fabulous sunset views from the top of the hill, or chill out in one of the TWO beer gardens just a few meters away.
+Catch fabulous sunset views from the top of the hill, or chill out in the beer garden just a few meters away.

 The neighborhood of Vinohrady is located a short tram or metro ride from the center, and is home to many expats and local professionals.
-We highly recommend strolling along the leafy streets of Vinohrady during the day to experience a bit of daily local life before visiting Reigrovy Sady and its beer gardens for a Pilsner Urquell infused sunset.
+We highly recommend strolling along the leafy streets of Vinohrady during the day to experience a bit of daily local life before visiting Riegrovy sady and its beer gardens for a Pilsner Urquell infused sunset.

 There are events and festivities occurring pretty frequently in Jiřího z Poděbrad, and the park is home to a small but awesome farmer’s market four times a week, from Wednesdays to Saturdays.